-The Space Component (including construction, launch and operation of satellites and ground segments, data access and dissemination, consolidation of user requirements).
+The Space Component (including construction, launch and operation of satellites and ground segments, data access and dissemination, consolidation of user requirements) will continue with the deployment and the preparation of refurbishment units.

 The further evolution of the Copernicus Space Component in 2019 is ensured via the Copernicus Agreements with ESA and EUMETSAT for the continued development, launch, as well as initial and routine operation of the Sentinel satellites and the Ground Segments.
 Activities in 2019 will cover in particular the operations of Sentinels-1A and B, -2A and B, -3A and B as well as Sentinel 5p.
 In addition, preparations will continue for the launches and operations of subsequent Sentinels and for the construction of the first Sentinel C- and D-Units to the extent already foreseen in this programme period.